microdee/OpenUnrealSpaceMouse/README.md

-# SpaceMouse for Unreal Engine
+# Open Unreal SpaceMouse
-Not for Twinmotion. **DO NOT** expect it to work with Twinmotion.
+Previously "SpaceMouse for Unreal Engine" or "UE4-SpaceMouse".
+Name is changed to further differentiate this from 3DConnexion's own plugin.
+Old URL's for "UE4-SpaceMouse" still should work because how Github keeps old-name alive, but update your URL's just in case.

 - [SpaceMouse for Unreal Engine](#spacemouse-for-unreal-engine)
 - [Installation](#installation)